napakalas/NLIMED/README.md

       OPTIONAL{?Model_entity <http://purl.org/dc/terms/description> ?desc .} }}'
   ]
   ```

 ## Recreate Indexes (RDF Graph Index and Text Feature Index)

 All indexes are already provided in this project.
-However, if you want to recreate all indexes you can use the following script on console.
+However, if you want to recreate all indexes you can use the following script on command prompt or terminal.
 Please be patient, it may take times to be finished.

 ### Indexing the pmr

 ```
-$ python Indexer.py -r pmr
+NLIMED --build-index pmr
 ```

 ### Indexing biomodels

 ```
-$ python Indexer.py -r bm
+NLIMED --build-index bm
 ```